- Setup the Configuration File

 - Administrator access to the runner computer.

-- CET Developer version on the runner computer should be the latest available.
+- CET Developer version on the runner computer should be the latest available and logged into CET Developer with the same Email as Windows.

 Setup the Configuration File